-Debra Quoted in is WSJ article.
+Debra Quoted in this WSJ article.

 PRACTICE MANAGEMENT: Mistakes That Can Wreck A Retirement